7 Time to First Purchase Statistics For eCommerce Stores

 7) 20-32% of shoppers take several hours to days to buy

 A significant portion of customers don't make instant purchasing decisions.
-According to research, 20-32% of shoppers spend several hours or days deliberating before completing a purchase.
+Research indicates that 20-32% of shoppers spend several hours or days deliberating before completing a purchase.

 This extended decision-making period gives marketers multiple opportunities to influence buyers.
 These customers are likely researching alternatives, comparing prices, and reading reviews before committing.